Service Management Blog

 • Delivering customer service through multiple channels including human, digital, self-service, and automated.

-Level 1 (Entry level)
+Level 1 (entry level) service desk analyst duties

 • Promptly allocates calls as appropriate.